NathanRoyer/KaptainOS/README.md

 * host programs
 * bring an abstraction layer between software and hardware
 * be able to differentiate users
-* ma`intain a stable and secure environment for the program it hosts
+* maintain a stable and secure environment for the program it hosts

 KaptainOS, as of now, can only fulfil the first two requirements.